 Unrefined oils have lower smoking points, which makes them a poor choice for deep frying.
 However, they are an excellent choice for dishes where the cooking temperature is not very high.
-If you need to cook something at a higher temperature, avocado oil, coconut oil, and ghee are suitable unrefined oils for cooking at medium-high heat.
+If you need to cook something at a higher temperature, avocado oil and ghee are suitable unrefined oils for cooking at medium-high heat.

 The Healthiest Unrefined Oils for Cooking, Skin, and Overall Health